3 DAYS FROM $549

 Explore the beauty of Binh Thanh Island, then savor a Farewell Dinner onboard

 Our last full day on the Mekong River brings us to Binh Thanh island, where we’ll visit another local village.
 We’ll stroll through this largely untouched hamlet, getting a sense of the everyday life of the people here, including some time with local mat-weavers.
 We’ll then sit down with an elderly couple who will fill us in on their life.
 They’re good conversationalists, too, so they’re open to questions or just general chit-chat.
 We enjoy lunch on the ship as we travel to Cai Be, a charming town known for its floating market.
 Our guide explains the particulars of this tradition, including the unique way you can tell which boat sells which items.
 Our local boat takes us through the lush canal network as we watch farmers working in the fields and, as the sun sets, we’re invited to a Farewell Dinner onboard.

-Disembark in Saigon and set off on a panoramic tour
+Disembark and transfer to Saigon, then set off on a panoramic tour

 Arrive in My Tho today and disembark the RV Jayavarman, leaving river life behind to visit Vietnam’s most vibrant city — Ho Chi Minh City.
 A panoramic city tour of Saigon (as the locals call it) takes you to the Opera House, the Old Saigon Post Office, and Notre Dame Cathedral followed by lunch.